TsoupTsoup/Guitar-Distortion-Pedal/README.md

 Gain Stage:
 The gain stage is the simplest it can be.
 It just provides a (max) gain of ~250 for all frequencies.
 A (logarithmic) potentiometer can be placed instead of R11 to control the gain.
 C7 simply makes the op amp's gain equal to 1 for DC.
 This helps establish a predictable DC value at the output of the op amp (since it's not amplifying the Vos) and also makes the biasing that I've chosen possible.
-The op amp's output sits at ~4.5VDC in order to make the whole pedal operate with a sigle supply or battery.
-C9 is there to cut any RFs (again).
+The op amp's output sits at ~4.5VDC in order to make the whole pedal operate with a single supply or battery.
+C9 is there to cut any RFs (again) and in general any frequencies above ~10kHz, which are not useful to the sound.
 C8 simply prevents the 4.5VDC from entering the clipping stage, since it just wouldn't work.
-For this stage I've used the NE5532, which is a low noise amp suitable for this kind of things.
+For this stage I've used the NE5532, which is a low noise amp suitable for these kinds of things.

 Clipping Stage: